Cofldev/Cofl/README.md

 1) Go to the [Releases Tab](https://github.com/Cofldev/Cofl/releases) <img src="https://i.imgur.com/70G0tqu.png">
 2) Install the Release
 3) Place the file into `.minecraft/mods`
-4) Run `/cofl start` in Minecraft
+4) Run `/fhud` in Minecraft
-5) Follow the instructions provided
+5) Customize settings and enjoy
 </details>

 ## Information and Features
-#### The command to open the Chat GUI is `/cofl`
+#### The command to open the GUI is `/fhud`
-##### Cofl is a Hypixel Skyblock Auction Flipping mod with the aim to make auction flipping more accessible and easier to do.
+##### FarmHUD was designed to make farming easier and more accessible for newer players

 <details>
   <summary>Features</summary>

-   - Market Manipulation checks
+   - Angle Marker
-   - Customizable searches
+   - Estimated Profits
-   - Blacklist certain items
+   - Skill XP Rates
-   - Web GUI
+   - Jacobs Contest Reminders
-   - Only show flips in your price range
+   - Farm Builder Templates (schematics)